-On VHF APRS relies on 1200bps AX25 for the air interface.
+On VHF, APRS relies on 1200bps AX25 for the air interface.
 It barely consists of two tones which are sent over the air.
 One tone for 0, one tone for 1.
-Those tones are called a sub-carrier because the digital information is not conveyed by the actual RF carrier but by these two tones which in turn modulate the RF carrier in frequency.
+Those tones are called a sub-carrier because the digital information is not conveyed directly by the actual RF carrier but by these two tones which, in turn, modulate the RF carrier in frequency.
 This modulation scheme is named AFSK : Audio Frequency Shift Keying.

 According to ITU designation of emission 1200bps AX25 is classified as F2D.
 It can be decomposed as :

 - 2 : One channel containing digital information, using sub-carrier (our two tones)